 - Go hiking in the Austrian Alps and ride an alpine coaster.

-- Students will receive a certificate of completion for 10 hours of community service at the end of this program.
+- Students will receive a certificate for 10 hours of community service.

 Exclusive People to People Homestay

 Trained and First-Aid Certified Educator Leaders

 All Tips and Gratuities